Joint B Street Theatre Field Trip Program

 The program runs regardless of weather conditions, and is primarily outdoors.
 During the program, Sutter’s Fort is open to the public and there will be other visitors, and potentially other schools on site.

-The cost of this special group program is a $5.00 per student, with groups of up to 30.
-Please note that 4 Free adult admissions are included with each program, each additional adult will be $5 at the Kiosk.
+The cost of this special group tour program at Sutter’s Fort State Historic Park is a $5.00 per student, with groups of up to 30.
+Please note that 4 Free adult admissions are included with each program at Sutter’s Fort State Historic Park, each additional adult will be $5 at the Kiosk.
 One adult chaperone is required for every 12 students.

 Program Requirements & Restrictions

-This program runs on selected dates (Available Dates for Treasure Island: October 17, 24 and 31) at 11:30am or 1:30 pm.
+Available Dates for our Treasure Island themed program: October 17, 24 and 31 at 11:30am or 1:30 pm.
 To participate, each group must show proof of attendance at Treasure Island B Street on the same day.
-(Available Dates for Christmas Carol: November 30, December 7, 14, 21 and 28).

 The program is limited to elementary school students.